Biohla20/LITA_Class_Documentation/README.md

 Hashtags denotes a heading, the number of hashtags determines the size of the heading

 ## Project Title:
+---
+3 dashes gives your heading an underline

 ### Project Overview
 ### Data Sources
 ### Tools used